pointfreeco/swift-issue-reporting/Sources/IssueReporting/Documentation.docc/Articles/CreatingTestHelpers.md

 # Creating testing tools

-Learn how to build testing tools in your libraries using Issue Reporting.
+Learn how to build testing tools in your libraries using IssueReporting.

 ## Overview